 Opening an Adult Day Care vs. Senior Home Care Business

-by | Oct 15, 2024
+by | Oct 10, 2025

-For those interested in entering the senior care industry, 2 options stand out: opening an adult day care or a senior home care business.
-Both business models cater to the needs of aging adults.
-But they differ significantly in their structure, services, and daily operations.
-Understanding these differences is crucial for making an informed decision about which path aligns with your skills, interests, and financial goals.
+For entrepreneurs interested in entering the senior care industry, 2 popular options stand out: opening an adult day care business or starting a senior home care business.
+Both models provide essential services that support aging adults — but they differ significantly in structure, operations, and investment requirements.

 What Is an Adult Day Care Business?